- Councils & Projects

 Don't see a BEC Chapter listed for your area?
 If your city/region does not have a BEC Chapter yet, consider establishing one.
 Learn how.

 To find out about local and regional BEC Chapter activities, contact your local Council Chair.
-To establish a new BEC Chapter, contact BEC-National Chair Justin Boone or Vice Chair William Babbington.
+To establish a new BEC Chapter, contact BEC-National Chair William Babbington or Vice Chair John Burningham.
 For questions relating specifically to the activities of the BEC-National coordinating committee, please contact:

 Stephanie Stubbs, Assoc.
 AIA, PMP